MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 https://teams.microsoft.com/l/Meeting_Stage/2a527703-1f6f-4559-a332-d8a7d288cd88/0?context={“contentUrl”:”https%3A%2F%2Fmicrosoft.sharepoint.com%2Fteams%2FLokisSandbox%2FSitePages%2FSandbox-Page.aspx”, “websiteURL”:”https%3A%2F%2Fmicrosoft.sharepoint.com%2Fteams%2FLokisSandbox%2FSitePages%2FSandbox-Page.aspx”, “title”:”Contoso”}

 > [!NOTE]
-> The `title` is optional in the deeplink.
-If not included, the app name replaces it .
+> * The `title` is optional in the deeplink.
+If not included, the app name replaces it.
+> * The deeplink can also be passed through  an `OpenURL` action.

 ## Tab information property